Professional solutions for goods stuck in customs

 1. Commercial Invoice (CI) is missing information

-It’s important that the paperwork that ships with the consignment contains everything Customs departments need to know about the goods.
+Inaccurate paperwork is often the reason Customs have put your import on hold, or even confiscated the goods.
+It’s important that the paperwork that ships with the consignment contains everything Customs departments need to know about the goods in order to avoid customs clearance issues.
 A CI should contain the following:

 - Shipper name, full address, telephone number and contact name